 Serving primarily passengers and cargo, respectively, John Glenn Columbus International Airport (CMH) and Rickenbacker International Airport (LCK) connect the Columbus Region to major domestic and international markets.
 Strategic initiatives and investment at both airports continue to increase connectivity and capacity as demand rises.

-Located 10 miles south of Columbus, Rickenbacker Inland Port is a high-speed international, multimodal logistics hub with an unparalleled location and access to customers throughout North America.
+Located 10 miles south of Columbus, the North American International Freight Center is a high-speed international, multimodal logistics hub with an unparalleled location and access to customers throughout North America.
 Premier freight forwarders, consolidators, Customs brokers and third-party logistics providers support its tremendous base of air, road and rail transport companies.

 Rickenbacker International Airport (LCK)